 Again, don’t engage in conversation.
 Say your piece and say it as many times as you need to.

-What to Do if You Missed to Dispute in Time
+What to Do if You Missed the Dispute Deadline

 If you have an existing collection account and the debt collector sent you a Debt Validation Notice more than 30 days ago, the debt collector can presume that the debt is valid.
 You still have options.